ElsaJ88/GridImage/README.md

 In the index.php file, the first check is if you are logged in, if you are not you will get to choose to loging or register.
 For each view a made a file, like loging.php and register.php.
 For the form handling i made a seperate php file in a folder called 'includes', so this functionallity is seperate from the view.

+In the login.inc.php en register.inc.php files I check if the inputs are correct and if not the right error message is shown.
+If the input is valid first the paswordt will be hashed, with a build in funtion from php.
+Then the username, password, email will be added to the database.

+I used Xampp to create a local environment and datebase.
+The database has 2 tables: users and images Images has a column 'user_id' which has a foreign key which reference the user table 'id'

+When logged in, all images which have a user_id of the current user will be shown.

-If the user registered or logged in, they get to see the form to add images, and also they can see their previous uploaded images
+If the user registered or logged in, they get to see the form to add images, and also they can see their previous uploaded images.

+To get the grid on the images, i installed a GD library, which gives defferent function to add the lines to the images.
+Then I added an entry to the database table 'images', which contains the user id who uploaded the images, an image name and an image id

+The image is saved in a folder in the project, each user has a folder named after their user id, the image name is the id of the image.
+The image source is dynamicly created using the path images/{userid}/{imageId}.